Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 The hon.
 Member for Brighton, Pavilion (Caroline Lucas) has brought a serious matter to the House, and I thank her for raising this important issue.
 I am also grateful for the interventions and contributions from the hon.
 Members for Hove (Peter Kyle) and for Strangford (Jim Shannon).
 We have heard terrible stories about their constituents.
 I have to say that I was not surprised, however.
 I had heard such stories before, being an occasional reader of the Brighton Argus, and I know that the hon.
 Lady is not just describing a one-off here.
 It is the job of the Insolvency Service, the Department for Business, Energy and Industrial Strategy and the entire trading standards system to do what they can to provide recompense for her constituents.

 I am pleased to hear that the Minister reads the Brighton and Hove Argus.
 He has mentioned several of the agencies that people can turn to in these situations, but is it not the case that the landscape of regulation is very complicated?
-The constituents that we have been describing today simply do not think that any one agency has a grip on situations such as these.
+The constituents that we have been describing today simply do not think that any one agency has a grip on such situations.

 The insolvency regime is an important part of the framework of business, even though it has to deal with the unintended consequences of it.
 To put this into perspective, levels of insolvency are low, but when it does happen—particularly in consumer-facing companies such as this building company—it can have a significant impact on customers, employees and suppliers.
 It is an unfortunate fact of life that companies sometimes have to cease trading without paying their debts, and that when they do, creditors can often suffer, with little or no chance of receiving their money back.
 This is exacerbated in circumstances such as these when customers have paid for work in advance, because those people have often saved for some considerable time to have improvements made to their house, for example.